Continuing Education

 Are there exemptions for continuing education?

-• Professional Development Certification (PDC)
+- Professional Development Certification (PDC)

-• Enhanced Homecare or Personal Support Worker
+- Enhanced Homecare or Personal Support Worker

-• Exceptional Personal Support Worker
+- Exceptional Homecare or Personal Support Worker

-• Ventilator Dependent Quadriplegia (VDQ)
+- Ventilator Dependent Quadriplegia (VDQ)

-• Traditional Health Worker
+- Traditional Health Worker

 Stipend FAQs